Los Angeles school superintendent placed on paid leave during federal probe

-LOS ANGELES (AP) — Los Angeles schools superintendent Alberto Carvalho was put on paid leave Friday, two days after the FBI served search warrants at his home and the district’s headquarters.
+LOS ANGELES (AP) — Alberto Carvalho, the superintendent of Los Angeles public schools in the nation’s second-largest district, was put on paid leave Friday, two days after the FBI served search warrants at his home and the district’s headquarters.

-Authorities have not provided details of the nature of the investigation involving the nation’s second-largest school district, which serves more than 500,000 students, nor have they accused Carvalho of any wrongdoing.
+Authorities have not provided details of the nature of the investigation involving the district, which serves more than 500,000 students, nor have they accused Carvalho of any wrongdoing.

 Carvalho became superintendent in 2022.
 He previously led the public schools in Miami.